 Read MoreThe search for the right one.
 Part 2: Errors in ERP selection

-Once a company has decided to purchase an ERP solution, the biggest step has been taken.
-Or so they think.
-However, the market is large.
-This makes the selection process correspondingly difficult.
-Despite advice, various industry software and references from ERP providers, it can happen that a company chooses the wrong system for itself.
-Most people don't realise how important it is to find the right solution.
-It's not about finding the "best" system on the market, but the one that best suits the company.
+Once a company has decided to procure an ERP solution, the biggest step has been taken.
+Or so one might think.
+However, the market is vast, which makes the selection process difficult.
+Despite consulting, various industry software, and references from ERP providers, it's possible for a company to choose the wrong system for itself.
+Most people are not even aware of how important it is to find the right solution.
+It's not about identifying the „best“ system on the market, but the one that best suits the company.

 Read MoreThe search for the right one.
 Part 1: Does my company need an ERP system?